 With about 360 Sega Master System games officially released during the console's lifespan (including the Mark III), the Master System has a sizeable set of games in its library, but not as much as its successors.
 Though statistically better than its main rival, the Nintendo Entertainment System, a lack of third-party support ultimately placed the console in second place during the third generation of video game consoles.

-The majority of the Master System's big hits were ported from the arcades - Fantasy Zone, Space Harrier and OutRun being amongst the more well known.
-Initially Sega Master System games came in cartridge and "Sega Card" formats, the latter being quickly phased out towards the end of the decade due to its limited storage space.
-By 1989 and 1991 the console had been phased out in Japan and North America respectively, but support continued to come in from European developers and publishers, and the console was kept alive well into the 21st century in Brazil.
+The majority of the Master System's big hits were ported from the arcades, with Fantasy Zone, Space Harrier, and Out Run being amongst the more well known.
+Initially, Sega Master System games came in cartridge and "Sega Card" formats; the latter was phased out towards the end of the decade with developers adopting larger game sizes that only the carts could handle.
+By 1989 and 1991, the console had been phased out in Japan and North America respectively, but support continued to come in from European developers and publishers, and the console was kept alive well into the 21st century in Brazil.

 Brazil would receive a large amount of exclusive Master System games, often converted from the Game Gear, meaning many Master System games are now considered valuable collectors' items.

-This category has the following 29 subcategories, out of 29 total.
+This category has the following 32 subcategories, out of 32 total.

-The following 200 pages are in this category, out of 354 total.(previous 200) (next 200)
+The following 200 pages are in this category, out of 406 total.(previous page) (next page)